alexanderfahlke/hellotravis-golang/README.md

 # hellotravis
-repo for testing stuff with travis-ci
+A repository for testing golang stuff with travis-ci.